pixee/docs/docs/faqs.md

 ### Where can I learn more and discuss Pixeebot?

 Users can join the Pixee community [on Slack](https://join.slack.com/t/openpixee/shared_invite/zt-1pnk7jqdd-kfwilrfG7Ov4M8rorfOnUA).
 This channel can be used to engage with peers who are also interested in Pixee.
 Feel free to email us at help@pixee.ai with any questions or comments.

+### Why does pixee sometimes add new dependencies to my project?

+We always prefer to use existing controls built into a language, or a control from a well-known and trusted community dependency.
+When this is not an option, we add our own open source dependency to the project to ensure maximum readability and maintainability.
+All dependencies utilize permissive open-source licenses.

+Learn more about the [Java Security Toolkit (io.github.pixee.java-security-toolkit) on Maven Central](https://central.sonatype.com/artifact/io.github.pixee/java-security-toolkit/overview).

+Learn more about the [Python security package on PyPI](https://pypi.org/project/security/).